🤖 AI-Assisted Product Development, in Practice

 While the functional domain is expense reporting, the broader value is in the methodology:

-• AI applied across the full product lifecycle, not just implementation
+• Multi-agent orchestration across the full product lifecycle, not just implementation

 • R&D conducted through real, production-grade systems with actual constraints

-• MVP discipline informed by regulatory reality rather than feature wish lists
+• MVP discipline informed by reality rather than feature wish lists

 • Tight feedback loops between product intent and technical execution